TriumphLLC/Blend4Web/doc_src/project_manager.rst

 1) Compile project (not available for WebPlayer JSON and WebPlayer HTML projects).
 2) Re-export blend files from the project.
-3) Convert media resources.
+3) :ref:`Convert media resources. <converter>`
 4) Export and download a project archive.
 5) Remove the project.

 .. note::

-    All project paths are retreived from its .b4w_project file.
+    All project paths are retrieved from its .b4w_project file.

 Beside the project's name, a link to the :ref:`project information page  <project_info>` is located.
 The application type is also specified there.
 An application can have one of the following types: